hpcc-systems/Solutions-ECL-Training/Taxi_Tutorial/README.md

 1. Understanding the cluster setup
 2. Defining the ECL application project structure
 3. Programming

+The programming tasks can be further divided into:

-    01. Importing the data into Thor
+1. Importing the data into Thor
-    02. Validating the imported data
+2. Validating the imported data
-    03. Profile and Learn about the raw data
+3. Profile and Learn about the raw data
-    04. Clean the raw data
+4. Clean the raw data
-    05. Enrich the data
+5. Enrich the data
-    06. Analyze
+6. Analyze
-    07. Visualize
+7. Visualize
-    08. Create a training dataset
+8. Create a training dataset
-    09. Build the General Linear Model (GLM) to predict trip volume 10.Export useful data for external consumption
+9. Build the General Linear Model (GLM) to predict trip volume
+10. Export useful data for external consumption

 To understand these steps, let us consider a concrete example.
 We will start with Todd Schneider's excellent project at https://github.com/toddwschneider/nyc-taxi-data.
 The data contains 1.3 billion taxi and Uber trips originating in New York City.